 Magic is a tricky beast (Ha!).
 While it certainly adds a gleam and sense of wonder to your work, it can easily get out of hand.
 Make it too powerful and it can become a "Why Don't You Just Shoot Him?" story with everybody carrying an Idiot Ball.
 Make it too weak, and it's like it's not there at all.

-The simplest (but nobody said "easiest") way to solve this problem is creating a magic system: that is, set of laws and rules that your magic users must abide by.
-Let us go, step by step, through a process of inventing magic system.
+The simplest (but nobody said "easiest") way to solve this problem is creating a magic system: that is, a set of laws and rules that your magic users must abide by.
+Let us go, step by step, through the process of inventing a magic system.

 Where your magic comes from defines how your magic users (let's call them mages, for sake of simplicity) use it.
 You have a few options:

 - Magic Comes From God(s): All spells are actually rites and prayers to the god or gods that actually use said power on the mage's behalf (or perhaps while the mage can use magic, it doesn't naturally regenerate in mortals, so they must ask the gods to replenish their supply).
 There can be many gods, so you have to decide whether the mage is devoted to one deity or if they can call on any gods they wish.
 Gods can have their tempers and problems; they may not always do what the mage asks them to, or they might be unable to meet their demands.
 Maybe the mage has annoyed the god for some reason, so now the deity will withdraw their power from the mage.
 Maybe there are areas that are outside of the deity's jurisdiction (No Thor mages in Hel's temple?
 Demonic magic doesn't work in churches?
 You decide!).